Intro to Graphix

 print(x * 10)

-change if the value published in netidx changes.
-Graphix programs never
+constant, it can change if the value published in netidx changes.
+If

-changes, then they update.
-So if the published value of "/foo" is initially 10,
+printed again.
+If the published value of "/foo" is initially 10, and

-then this program will print 100, if the value of "/foo" changes to 5 then the
+then the value of "/foo" changes to 5 then the program will print.

-Besides being a dataflow language Graphix tries hard to be a normal language that would feel familiar to anyone who knows a modern functional programming language.
+Besides being a dataflow language Graphix tries hard to be a normal functional language that would feel familiar to anyone who knows Haskell, OCaml, F# or a similar ML derived language.
 Some of it's features are,

 - lexically scoped